-iEducate is able to rest easy knowing their tutors are in classrooms and helping students instead of missing shifts, all with the help of the Deputy platform.
+iEducate can be confident knowing their tutors are in classrooms and helping students instead of missing shifts

 At a glance